johanberntsson/PunyInform/README.md

 ## Games Using PunyInform

-40+ games using Inform have been released.
+40+ PunyInform games have been released.
 You can find just about all of them in this [list of PunyInform games](https://ifdb.org/search?searchfor=tag%3Apunyinform&sortby=&pg=all).

 If you want to see the source code of PunyInform games, you should look at